Laser Hair Removal Toronto

 What is Laser Hair Removal?

-Laser hair removal harnesses the energy of light to heat and permanently destroy hair follicles.
+Laser hair removal works by harnessing the energy of light to heat and permanently destroy hair follicles.
 Hair follicles must be in the active growth phase in order to be targeted.
-This is why multiple treatments are required, typically spaced 4-6 weeks apart, to target each hair in its growing phase.
+This is why multiple laser treatments are required, typically spaced 4-6 weeks apart, to target each hair follicle in its growing phase.
 Any skin type is a candidate for laser hair removal, but the hair itself must be brown or black.

 Laser hair removal is best performed during the winter months when skin is untanned and sun exposure is minimal.